Islamorada Sandbar or Mangrove Islands Adventure

-Our photos very thoroughly depict the varieties of fun for all ages in what is annually voted as the Florida Keys’ “Hottest Spot.”
-Guests may lounge on the boat or use our variety of floating chairs provided.
+Website photos very thoroughly depict the varieties of fun for all ages in what is annually voted as the Florida Keys’ “Hottest Spot.”
+Guests may lounge on the boat or use our variety of floats provided.
 Or, on the sandbar, you may choose to float or sit on the sandbar – commonly with a cold drink (of your choice) in hand.
-Adults and children alike may take the kayak for a scenic ride or the paddle boards across the grassy flats, full of sea life, in and around Islamorada’s Sandbar.
+Adults and children alike may take the paddle board or a kayak for a scenic ride or the paddle boards across the grassy flats, full of sea life, in and around Islamorada’s Sandbar.

 The mangrove islands do not offer a beach or sandbar.
-However, the day usually is spent using snorkel masks, paddle boards, floating chairs, kayaks, and listening to music on the boat.
-It’s a great day with a natural, quiet feeling, making a great location for viewing wildlife, paddling, photography, and fishing (catch/release).
+However, the day usually is spent using snorkel masks, paddle board/kayak, floating chairs, and listening to music on the boat.
+It’s a great day with a natural, quiet feeling, making a great location for viewing wildlife, paddling, having lunch/drinks, and taking photos.

-Ladies and men alike may use the tanning area at the bow (front) of each boat and shade provided by the boat’s top or umbrella.
+There is a sunny area at the bow (front) of each boat and shade provided by the boat’s top or umbrella.
 Its great to get sun or read a book, or just kick back and relax.
-Guests may also climb to the tower (crow’s nest) to view the spectacular panorama with the polarized glasses provided to all aboard.
-Your own lunch and drinks may be served in the comfort of the boat, a floating chair, or on our versatile paddleboards…tough choice!
+Your own lunch and drinks may be served in the comfort of the boat, a floating chair, or on our versatile paddleboard…tough choice!